wduquette/advent/README.md

       RPG?
   * Add winning condition.
 * Add save/restore
-* Add `stuff` system
-  * For finding and listing things in the local environment.
-  * Can support queries of various kinds.
-  * Goal is to simplify the command handlers.
-  * Don't try to do too much too quickly.
 * Improve vocabulary and grammar management
   * Consider design where verbs (operations) depend on species, i.e., each thing knows what verbs can be